-All game incident reports MUST be submitted electronically to the GHSA Office by the association secretary within (48) hours of the incident date.
-To set up an electronic reporting program the association secretary should contact the GHSA office.
+All game incident reports MUST be submitted electronically through the GHSA MIS System by the association secretary within (48) hours of the incident date.
 The following is the policy for submitting game incident reports to the GHSA Office:

-- 1. EJECTIONS - Require the name of the individual, uniform number if a player, respective school, specific violation, rule book reference, and a brief and professional summary of the action.
+- 1. EJECTIONS Require the name of the individual, uniform number if a player, respective school, specific violation, rule book reference, and a brief and professional summary of the action.
 Game reports resulting in an ejection MUST be submitted within (24) hours of the incident date. - 2.
 SPORTSMANSHIP/GAME MANAGEMENT Submit a brief and professional summary of any "sportsmanship" issue involving players, coaches, and/or spectators prior to, during, or after the game/contest.
 Submit a "Game Report" for any incident related to failure of the host school to provide a Game Manager, adequate security personnel, secure and private officials' dressing area, problem issues with playing venue, or issues that occur following the completion of the contest. - 3.
 INJURY REPORTS Submit a report on any "major" injury that requires a player(s) to be taken to an emergency medical facility.